 This award is given to eight graders with a Cumulative GPA of 3.5 or better, fewer than six days absent (not counting MSHSL related activities), participation in at least one activity, and have read 250,000 words or more in Accelerated Reader.
+Criteria is subject to change based on extenuating circumstances.

-GANG BEHAVIOR and GANG GRAFFITI
+GANG BEHAVIOR and GANG GRAFFITI - Please refer to Code of Conduct.